You can stop and start Cloud Volumes ONTAP from Cloud Manager to manage your cloud compute costs.

 Specify the shutdown schedule:

-Choose whether you want to shut down the instance every weekday, every weekend, or both.
+Choose whether you want to shut down the system every day, every weekday, every weekend, or any combination of the three options.

-Specify when you want to turn off the instance and for how long you want it turned off.
+Specify when you want to turn off the system and for how long you want it turned off.

-The following image shows a schedule that instructs Cloud Manager to shut down the instance every Saturday at 12:00 a.m. for 48 hours.
-Cloud Manager restarts the instance every Monday at 12:00 a.m.
+The following image shows a schedule that instructs Cloud Manager to shut down the system every Saturday at 12:00 a.m. for 48 hours.
+Cloud Manager restarts the system every Monday at 12:00 a.m.

 Cloud Manager saves the schedule.
 The clock icon changes to indicate that a schedule is set:

-Stopping ONTAP Cloud saves you from accruing compute costs and creates snapshots of the root and boot disks, which can be helpful for troubleshooting.
+Stopping Cloud Volumes ONTAP saves you from accruing compute costs and creates snapshots of the root and boot disks, which can be helpful for troubleshooting.

-When you stop an ONTAP Cloud HA pair, Cloud Manager shuts down both nodes.
+When you stop an HA pair, Cloud Manager shuts down both nodes.

 From the working environment, click the Turn off icon.